kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

 ## First time there

-- It was my first time in Berkeley and at MSRI.
+- It was my first time at MSRI.
   I was *super* nervous.
 I had also never been to Berkeley before.

 - On top of that, my bus cancelled 20 minutes before it was scheduled to leave,